percona/postgresql-docs/docs/how-to.md

          listen-client-urls: http://10.104.0.3:2379
          ```

-2. Enable the `etcd` service:
+2. Enable and start the `etcd` service on all nodes:

     ```{.bash data-prompt="$"}
     $ sudo systemctl enable --now etcd
     ```

-3. Start `etcd`:

-    ```{.bash data-prompt="$"}
-    $ sudo systemctl start etcd
-    ```

     During the node start, ETCD searches for other cluster nodes defined in the configuration.
-If the other nodes are not yet running, the start may fail by a timeout.
+If the other nodes are not yet running, the start may fail by a quorum timeout.
 This is expected behavior.
+Try starting all nodes again at the same time for the ETCD cluster to be created.

-4. Check the etcd cluster members.
+3. Check the etcd cluster members.
 Connect to one of the nodes and run the following command:

     ```{.bash data-prompt="$"}
     $ sudo etcdctl member list